Updated: Aug 11, 2020

-"Who is in Heaven".
-God has an eternal perspective and sees the big picture.
-We are on Earth.
-We are prisoners of time.
+"Who is in Heaven" God has an eternal perspective and sees the big picture.
+We are on Earth—prisoners of time.
 We see through a glass darkly.
-One day we will be children of eternity and see clearly even as we are seen.
+One day we will be children of eternity—and see clearly even as we are seen.

 "Hallowed be Your Name."
 Holy is the Name of the Lord, God Almighty.
 His Name is to be exalted and revered over all the Earth.
 It is to be honored and praised for all eternity.

 "Your Kingdom come."
-This is a Kingdom of love and peace.
-There is no pain or suffering or injustice in this Kingdom.
-It is a Kingdom where rulers are servants…where the greatest shall be the least and the least the greatest.
+This is a Kingdom of love and peace—no pain or suffering or injustice in this Kingdom.
+It is a Kingdom where rulers are servants— the greatest shall be the least—the least the greatest.
 It is one where everyone is valued and loved.
 It has an abundance of children.
 There is joy in this Kingdom.
 At God’s right hand there are pleasures forever.

 "Give us this day our daily bread."
 God blesses the Earth so that it brings forth food.
-Not just any old food...colorful, tasty, interesting food.
-He provides bread to strengthen the heart of man.
-I think we barely know all the incredible vitamins and minerals God has put into our foods.
-Our first food, breast milk, has a special chemical (taurine) to build a baby’s brain.
+Not just any old food—colorful, tasty, interesting food—bread to strengthen the heart of man.
+We barely know all the incredible vitamins and minerals God has put into our foods.
+Our first food—breast milk—has a special chemical (taurine) to build a baby’s brain.
 God is totally amazing.

-Jesus called Himself the bread of life.
-His Word is our spiritual bread.
-It's interesting He was born in Bethlehem.
-That name means the house of bread.
+Jesus called Himself the bread of life—His Word is our spiritual bread.
+It's interesting He was born in Bethlehem—the name means house of bread.
 "And Jesus said to them, “I am the bread of life.
 He who comes to Me shall never hunger, and he who believes in Me shall never thirst."
-(John 6:35)
+John 6:35

 "And forgive us our debts, as we forgive our debtors."
 Do you realize if you hold unforgiveness in your heart God cannot forgive you?
 Pretty sobering.
 Unforgiveness holds us emotionally hostage to the person we refuse to forgive.
-Forgiveness unlocks the prison doors and sets the prisoner free.
-Us!
-Forgiving others means you get to live in freedom.
+Forgiveness unlocks the prison doors and sets the prisoner free—only to discover the prisoner is us!
+Forgiving others means we get to live in freedom.

 "And lead us not into temptation, but deliver us from evil."
-This means we are asking God to keep us from things that could lead us away from Him.
+We are asking God to keep us from things that could lead us away from Him.
 He knows how weak and vulnerable we are.
-He knows our frame, that we are but dust.
-Without God holding us we would not be able to stand.
-We need Him desperately.
+He knows our frame—that we are but dust.
+Without God holding us we would not be able to stand—we need Him desperately.